howset/inception/README.md

 - __Daemon__ A background service (like MariaDB, PHP-FPM).
 - __exec (Bash)__ Replaces the current process with a new one.
 Used to make the final server process become PID 1.

-## Plan

-1. Create a Nginx container
-- Serve static files or reverse proxy

-2. Create a WordPress container
-- Configure to connect to MariaDB using env vars
-- Set up proper file permissions

-3. Use docker-compose to orchestrate all services
-- Pass environment variables to each service

-4. Add volume management
-- Persistent storage for databases (/var/lib/mysql)
-- Persistent storage for WordPress files
-- Persistent storage for Nginx configs

-5. Test the full stack
-- Verify all containers communicate
-- Test WordPress installation and functionality
-- Check data persists after container restart

-Priority: Start with docker-compose to tie everything together, then build/test the WordPress container.

 ## References
 [^1]: https://itsfoss.com/alpine-linux-virtualbox/
 [^2]: https://krython.com/post/installing-alpine-linux-in-virtualbox/